filadog/TinyClicker/README.md

 This setup is done once unless some of the parameters such as elevator speed or VIP status change.
 If editing config manually, close the clicker and restart it after the new config has been saved.

 - When the setup is done, LDPlayer is launched first, then the Clicker.
 To start the clicker type letter s to the console and press the Enter key, TinyClicker will find the game if it is on the screen and will start working on its own.

+## For iOS players
+If you have a Windows PC it is possible to use TinyTower cloud save inside the Android version of Tiny Tower in LDPlayer, VIP package will be transformed as well.
+Avoid checking the tower on your mobile device while the clicker is running because in-game cloud sync may confuse the most recent version of the game and you may lose some progress.
+To avoid this wait at least 30 minutes before launching the game on your iOS device after the clicker is stopped.